El Laco: Comparable deposits

 The Kiruna magnetites in Sweden resemble the El Laco ones in terms of manganese and vanadium content, and their titanium content is comparably low.
 The deposits at Kiruna and El Laco have been classified as "Iron oxide-apatite" ore deposits, and El Laco is the best preserved and youngest such deposit on Earth.
-Other deposits of volcanic iron ore are the Chilean Iron Belt, the Tertiary Cerro el Mercado deposit in Mexico, the Eocambrian Bafq district in Iran, and the Proterozoic Kiruna field in Sweden.
+Other deposits of volcanic iron ore are Nenana in Alaska, the Chilean Iron Belt, the Tertiary Cerro el Mercado deposit in Mexico, the Eocambrian Bafq district in Iran, and the Proterozoic Kiruna field in Sweden.
 Of these, Sierra Bandera in the Chilean iron belt may be another example of surface volcanic iron ore rather than subvolcanic ore as is commonly assumed of these deposits.
+The similarity El Laco to the iron ores of the Chilean Iron Belt have been questioned by scientists who assert that the latter ores are of hydrothermal origin.

 Petrology

 The main rocks of the volcano are andesite and dacite, which contain biotite and pyroxene as well as blebs containing iron oxide.
 The iron-containing rocks are a less important component.
+Other components are diopside pegmatites.
 The whole rock falls into the calc-alkaline class of volcanic rocks, similar to these erupted by the neighbouring volcanoes Lascar and Llullaillaco.
 The andesites contain plagioclase clinopyroxene, orthopyroxene, and phenocrysts of magnetite.
 Magnetite, and in lesser measure hematite, are the most abundant iron minerals; anhydrite, diopside, goethite, limonite, maghemite, pyrite, scapolite and diadochite are also found.
 Erupted magma was probably gas-rich, as the magnetite lavas would otherwise have melting points of over 1500 C. The lavas lost most of their sulfur and phosphorus after their eruption.
 High oxygen-18 amounts in the Laco magmas indicate either crustal contamination or isotopic effects during fractional crystallization.
 Some atmospheric water influence has been inferred from isotope data as well.

 Hydrothermal alteration of the central lava dome and iron-bearing deposits has generated alunite, anatase, bassanite, chlorite, copper veinlets, gypsum, illite, jarosite, kaolinite, labradorite, quartz, rutile, sanidine, smectite, sulfur and tridymite.
 Some of these minerals forms veins inside the rock.
 Silification is prominent and has formed cristobalite and tridymite.
 Elemental sulfur is also found.
 Vast regions of the volcano have been altered hydrothermally at temperatures of 200–250 C, giving the rock a clear appearance.
 Minor exhalation deposits are also found in the form of sulfates that sometimes conserve conduits.
 Red-coloured alteration halos occur in andesites adjacent to iron deposits, probably due to iron input.
 It is possible that the formation of the iron-rich magma was accompanied by the production of large amounts of hydrothermal fluids which then triggered the hydrothermal alteration.